Aims and Scope

-The Iranian Journal of Virology (Iran J Virol) is an international peer review quarterly biomedical publication, the aim of which is to provide a scientific medium of communication for researchers throughout the globe.
+The Iranian Journal of Virology (Iran J Virol) is an international peer review semi-annual biomedical publication, the aim of which is to provide a scientific medium of communication for researchers globally.
 The Journal welcomes original clinical articles as well as basic science research experiences mainly on prevalent diseases in the region and the analysis of various regional problems.
-Manuscripts are publishable in the form of original article, review article, case report, letter to the editor and short communication.
+The Journal publishes articles on all aspects of virology, in the form of original article, review article, case report, letter to editor and short communication.

 The Iranian Journal of Virology benefits from editorial freedom.
 Our editorial policy is consistent with the principles of editorial independence presented by WAME.